 Hazel B. Nichols, PhD

-Dr. Nichols is a member of the Cancer Epidemiology Program at the Lineberger Comprehensive Cancer Center and a recipient of the North Carolina Translational & Clinical Sciences Institute (NC TraCS) Scholar Award.
-She is the lead instructor for the EPID 771 course "Cancer Epidemiology: Survivorship and Outcomes."
+Dr. Nichols is a member of the Cancer Epidemiology Program at the Lineberger Comprehensive Cancer Center and the lead instructor for the EPID 771 course "Cancer Epidemiology: Survivorship and Outcomes."

 Honors and AwardsEarly Career Investigator Award